 "See, Barack's been talking down to black people on this faith-based.
 I wanna cut his (EXPLETIVE DELETED) off.
 Barack, he's talking down to black people." --Rev. Jessie Jackson, whispering to another black male at Fox News studio.
+"He will continue to speak out about our responsibilities to ourselves and each other, and he of course accepts Rev. Jackson's apology."

 --Obama campaign spokesman Bill Burton said.